 MPOWRD addresses many issues that teens may have, in a safe and empowering format.
 If your teen wants to attend meetings, it is a positive choice.
 A teen is simply saying that there is hope for change, that life isn’t perfect, and that peer support is important.
 Most teens attend meetings because they need time to process some of life’s issues.
 MPOWRD is a proven program that teens created to ensure a safe and supportive environment.
 Enabling a teen to attend meetings can be a way to begin finding support for your child.

 Important Information for Parents

-- MPOWRD describes “addiction” as a habit that is causing personal harm.
-It could range from smoking, to drinking/drugs, to poor attendance, to “putting oneself or others down,” to co-dependent relations, to always being negative, to “just wanting to feel better about life,” etc.
+- MPOWRD describes addictive behaviors as any habits causing personal harm.
+They could range from smoking, to drinking/drugs, to poor attendance, to “putting oneself or others down,” to co-dependent relations, to always being negative, to “just wanting to feel better about life,” etc.

 - Teens insisted that they develop their own program, since adults hadn’t been able to create programs that were relative to what they needed.
 Over two-hundred teens, during a five year period, developed MPOWRD as a universal program for this generation.

-- Teens chose NOT to share individual addictive behavior.
-They felt that disclosure of “use” was simply a “trigger,” and that frequently teens tried to out “outdo” each other.
-Teens would not be defined by their addictive behavior, but instead, they would focus on positive life skills and support.
+- Teens chose NOT to discuss chemical use and abuse.
+They felt that disclosure of illegal substances and actions were simply “triggers,” and were a waste of time.
+Teens chose not be defined by an action but instead, would focus on developing positive life skills while supporting each other.

 - Confidentiality is respected, unless a teen discloses that he/she is doing something illegal or indicates that he/she may hurt self or others.
-This rule is read at the beginning of each meeting.
+This rule is explained at the beginning of every meeting.

 - Meetings are always optional.
-They may be offered, however, as a choice for addressing issues that are challenges for each individual.
+They may be offered as a choice for addressing issues that are challenges for each individual.